Narai (Narai-juku) in Kiso Valley

 Narai-juku Festival (5th till 7th)

-The festival is celebrating the processions of tea also known as ocha-tsubo-dou-chuu during the Edo period.
+The festival celebrates the processions of tea also known as ocha-tsubo-dou-chuu during the Edo period.

 Kiso Lacquer Craft Festival (5th till 7th)